Skip to main content

 Filing a life insurance claim should ideally be a straightforward process, but claim rejections do happen.
 Often, these rejections stem from avoidable mistakes.
 Understanding the common pitfalls can help policyholders and beneficiaries ensure a smooth claim settlement without unnecessary delays.
 The following are common reasons behind claim rejections:

-One of the most common reasons for claim rejection is the failure to disclose pre-existing medical conditions.
+1. Non-Disclosure of Medical History: One of the most common reasons for claim rejection is the failure to disclose pre-existing medical conditions.
 Insurers assess a policyholder’s health history before issuing a policy.
 Any undisclosed illnesses, chronic conditions, or high-risk lifestyle choices (such as smoking or excessive alcohol consumption) can lead to rejection.

 For example, if a policyholder has diabetes or hypertension and kept it undisclosed while purchasing the policy, the insurer may deny the claim.
 To avoid this, always provide full and honest details when filling out the policy application form.
 Even minor health issues should be disclosed, as transparency ensures claim approval later.

-A life insurance policy is only valid as long as premiums are paid regularly.
-If the policyholder fails to pay the premium within the grace period, the policy lapses, and any claims made after that will not be honoured.
+2. Policy Lapse Due to Missed Premiums: A life insurance policy is only valid as long as premiums are paid regularly.
+If the policyholder fails to pay the premium within the grace period, the policy lapses, and claims arising during the period of lapse may not be payable, subject to the policy terms and conditions.

-Paperwork errors are another major reason why claims get delayed or rejected.
+3. Incorrect or Incomplete Documentation: Paperwork errors are another major reason why claims get delayed or rejected.
 Missing documents, incorrect nominee details, or incomplete claim forms can slow down the claim process or lead to outright rejection.

 Before filing a claim, double-check that all required documents are in order.
 This includes: